 - Older cell phones: Brands like Nokia and BlackBerry

-Things to Know About Retrieving Gold From Electronics
+What to Know About Retrieving Gold From Electronics

 Many common household electronics have only small amounts of gold in them, though older electronics may contain higher quantities.
 Gold is found in electronic components like CPUs, pins, and circuit boards, and is suitable for electronic use since it resists corrosion.
 However, since gold is expensive, today’s manufacturers try to use as little of it as possible.

 The amount of gold in electronics can be difficult to determine since it varies greatly by brand, age, size, and model.
 Generally, you can get at least a little bit of gold out of anything that contains a circuit board, with additional gold found in elements like connective pins.
-Computers tend to be the electronics with the most gold in them, but camcorders, game consoles, and cell phones also contain gold.
+Computers and televisions tend to be the electronics with the most gold in them, but camcorders, media players, game consoles, and cell phones also contain gold.
 Be aware that you may be able to get more money by selling the item or the parts instead — you’ll need several hundred or even thousand circuit boards to make any real money from gold scrap.